NordGus/ruby-financo/docs/design/Accounts and Transactions/Abstract.md

 For deletion, each Account can have a timestamp `deleted_at` to indicate it was deleted form the system, and it will be completely removed on later time.

-For UI customization each account stores a `color` and an `icon` values.
-This values are always present, `color` indicate to the UI the theming around the respective Account while `icon` simply communicates which UI icon identifies it as well.
-This values are selected from a limited list of options programmatically defined in the application.
+For UI customization each account stores a `color` value.
+This values are always present, `color` indicate to the UI the theming around the respective Account.
+This value is selected from a limited list of options programmatically defined in the application.

 ## Transactions
 Transactions are time series-like records that connect money movements between